FastWARC (Python)

 pass

-.
-Besides these, you can pass any Python callable that accepts a WarcRecord
+Besides these, you can pass any Python callable that accepts a WarcRecord and returns a bool:

 # Skip records which haven't been identified as HTML pages